Choltz95/chesterholtz.me/_posts/2015-7-10-rpi_distributed_1.md

 	sys.exit()
 </pre>

 Finally, I send and recieve the data in 4KB size chunks.
-Once sorted, the client sends its assigned subaray back to the server to be merged.
+Once sorted, the client sends its assigned subarray back to the server to be merged.
 <pre class="prettyprint linenums">
 for i in range(procno - 1):	# Converts array section into string to be sent
 	arraystring = repr(sections[i+1])